 The key threshold in differentiating mopeds, Vespas, and motor scooters from motorcycles is the 50 cc engine size.
 This means that an engine of 50 ccs or smaller is not subject to the same requirements of motorcycles and scooters with heavier engines that are larger than 50 ccs.
 An individual is not subject to the insurance requirements.
 They should, however, contact a Chattanooga lawyer to learn more about motor scooter wrecks.

 They are not subject to the licensure requirements of the larger bikes, having to take special classes and certification.
 They are not required to register and title the vehicle when they are smaller in size.
 However, an individual is not capable of going on certain roads in Tennessee when they have a smaller size.

 Being aware of what type of vehicle one has before operating a moped or motor scooter on the roads of Tennessee is the first step in protecting themselves from injury and accident driving their moped on a roadway where it is underpowered or avoiding criminal charges for operating the moped in an unsafe manner or in a place where they are restricted from going.

-A Chattanooga motor scooter accident lawyer knows that both Vespas and motorcycles require that their operators wear a helmet when operating a moped or scooter, regardless of the engine size.
+Many know that operators are required to wear a helmet when operating a moped or scooter, regardless of the engine size.
 Both types of vehicles require some form of Tennessee driver’s license.
 An individual cannot operate a motorcycle, small moped, or scooter if their driver’s license has been suspended, regardless of whether or not they have the Class N endorsement.

 Insurance requirements are one of the biggest differences between the 50 cc threshold sizes of motorcycles.
 Insurance is required on motorcycles or scooters that have an engine size of over 50 cubic centimeters.
 They must be registered like any motorcycle.
 An individual must carry proof of insurance to provide to the officer in case they are pulled over.